Comic depiction of gas surge

 GCE GS40

-GCE GS40.
+GCE Application

 When you close the gas flow at common pressure regulator during the welding process interruption, the outlet pressure in the connecting hose rises up much above the optimal level (acc. to ISO 2503 up to 30%).
 Then the volume of the gas, higher than really needed, is blowing through the system after the welding process starts again by switching on the arc on the welding torch.
-GS40 minimises amount of such waste gas cumulated in the connecting hose.
+GS40 minimises amount of such waste gas accumulated in the connecting hose.
 The optimal, predefined gas flow is delivered to the welding process during all its phases.
 Adjustable variant with the handwheel (GS40A) is to be used with regulators with flow-meter, fixed variant (GS40F) with regulators with litre-scaled pressure gauge.

 Harris Inert Gas Guard